SaniyaAbushakimova/A-Study-of-Sigmoid-based-Multi-class-Logistic-Regression/README.md

-# Statistical-Learning
-This is a collection of my work done in the Statistical Learning course.

 This is a repository for a MATH540 - Statistical Learning course.
 The research project goal was to investigate how changing softmax activation function in multi-class logistic regression to sigmoid function would affect the performance of the model.

 The project was done by Saniya Abushakimova.